-tall, muscular, with longish, dark hair and seemed shy, maybe worried about fitting in.
+tall, muscular, with longish, dark hair and seemed shy, maybe Lainey, had already asked her if "everything was okay worried about fitting in.
 Lisa was with friends from work.
 The crisp fall weather, the companionship and being with people she liked mad her more outgoing and vibrant than usual.
 She spotted him leaning up against a tree, listening to folk music and trying to blend into the landscape.
 Her friends teased her into talking to him.
 She watched him for a bit and then made her way over to him.